pingtimeout/docker-graphite-grafana/README.md

-## Graphite + Carbon
+## Graphite + Carbon + Grafana

-An all-in-one image running graphite and carbon-cache. **Version**: 0.9.12.
+An all-in-one image running graphite, carbon-cache and grafana. **Version**: 0.9.12.

-This image contains a sensible default configuration of graphite and carbon-cache.
-Starting this container will, by default, bind the the following host ports:
+This image contains a sensible default configuration of graphite, carbon-cache and grafana.

+### Ports

-- `80`: the graphite web interface
+- `80`: graphite web interface
-- `2003`: the carbon-cache line receiver (the standard graphite protocol)
+- `2003`: carbon-cache line receiver (the standard graphite protocol)
-- `2004`: the carbon-cache pickle receiver
+- `2004`: carbon-cache pickle receiver
+- `3000`: grafana dashboard
-- `7002`: the carbon-cache query port (used by the web interface)
+- `7002`: carbon-cache query port (used by the web interface)

-With this image, you can get up and running with graphite by simply running:

-    docker run -d nickstenning/graphite

-If you already have services running on the host on one or more of these ports, you may wish to allow docker to assign random ports on the host.
-You can do this easily by running:

-    docker run -p 80 -p 2003 -p 2004 -p 7002 -d nickstenning/graphite

-You can log into the administrative interface of graphite-web (a Django application) with the username `admin` and password `admin`.
-These passwords can be changed through the web interface.

-**NB**: Please be aware that by default docker will make the exposed ports accessible from anywhere if the host firewall is unconfigured.

 ### Data volumes

 Graphite data is stored at `/var/lib/graphite/storage/whisper` within the container.
-If you wish to store your metrics outside the container (highly recommended) you can use docker's data volumes feature.
-For example, to store graphite's metric database at `/data/graphite` on the host, you could use:
+Grafana database is stored at `/usr/share/grafana/data`.
+If you wish to store your metrics outside the container (highly recommended) and save your Grafana dashboard configuration you can use docker's data volumes feature.

+**Note**: It may take around a minute in the first time for grafana to load because of some model migrations and initalizations, please be patient :)

+### Running the image

+Here is an example that stores the data at `/var/lib/gmonitor` on the host and connects grafana and carbon-cache ports to host:

-    docker run -v /data/graphite:/var/lib/graphite/storage/whisper \
+    docker run -v /var/lib/gmonitor/graphite:/var/lib/graphite/storage/whisper \
+               -v /var/lib/gmonitor/grafana/data:/usr/share/grafana/data \
+               -p 2003:2003 -p 3000:3000 \
-               -d nickstenning/graphite
+               -d alexmercer/graphite-grafana

+You can log into the administrative interface of Grafana with the username `admin` and password `admin`.
+These passwords can be changed through the web interface.

+The first thing to do is adding graphite data source in grafana using it's interface.
+The graphite url is `http://localhost:80`

 ### Technical details